jaoist/dishlistr/README.md

 # dishlistr
-A meal planning service with smart, dynamic suggestions
+A meal planning service with smart, dynamic suggestions.